yclas/documentation/How-to-add-an-Interactive-Map.md

 categories: Appearance
 tags: [Appearance]
 permalink: /how-to-add-interactive-map/
+keywords: map, maps, locations, homepage
 ---
 Note that the Interactive Map is available only for the Premium Users.
-When you 're ready to have a Premium Theme, go to our [market](http://open-classifieds.com/market/).
+When you 're ready to have a Premium Theme, go to our [market](http://selfhosted.yclas.com/).

 The following video explains how to add and configure an Interactive Map on your website!